Yandell-Lab/MPSE/README.md

 ## CLI Arguments
 The following arguments are available while executing mpse.py
-- -t,  --training       Case/control training data in standard format
+- -t,  --training ...
+Case/control training data in standard format
-- -m,  --model          Serialized model (pickle object) to load from disc
+- -m,  --model ...
+Serialized model (pickle object) to load from disc
-- -p,  --prospective    Prospective data in standard format
+- -p,  --prospective ...
+Prospective data in standard format
-- -C,  --Cardinal       Return cardinal phenotypes for prospective data
+- -C,  --Cardinal ...
+Return cardinal phenotypes for prospective data
-- -P,  --Pickle         Dump pickled model object to file
+- -P,  --Pickle ...
+Dump pickled model object to file
-- -o,  --outdir         Output directory for results and reports
+- -o,  --outdir ...
+Output directory for results and reports

 ## Example Commands
 To get the full usage statement, use the -h/--help flag:

-$ ./bin/mpse.py -h
+> $ ./bin/mpse.py -h

 The most basic use is training a model and returning scores for the training cohort:

-$ ./bin/mpse.py -t data/test/fake_training_data.tsv
+> $ ./bin/mpse.py -t data/test/fake_training_data.tsv

 By default, output files are written to './analysis/test/'.
-This command will create a single file: ./analysis/test/training_preds.tsv
+This command will create a single file named ./analysis/test/training_preds.tsv

 Prospective cases can be scored using the trained model:

-$ ./bin/mpse.py -t data/test/fake_training_data.tsv -p data/test/fake_prospective_data.tsv
+> $ ./bin/mpse.py -t data/test/fake_training_data.tsv -p data/test/fake_prospective_data.tsv

 The prospective results are sent to standard output

 Setting the -P/--Pickle flag will write the model object to disc in pickle format:

-$ ./bin/mpse.py -t data/test/fake_training_data.tsv -P
+> $ ./bin/mpse.py -t data/test/fake_training_data.tsv -P

 A file named trained_model.pickle will appear in the output directory

 This pickle object can then be used in place of a training data file to score prospective cases:

-$ ./bin/mpse.py -m analysis/test/trained_model.pickle -p data/test/fake_prospective_data.tsv
+> $ ./bin/mpse.py -m analysis/test/trained_model.pickle -p data/test/fake_prospective_data.tsv

 The -C/--Cardinal flag generates a file containing cardinal phenotypes for each prospective case:

-$ ./bin/mpse.py -m analysis/test/trained_model.pickle -p data/test/fake_prospective_data.tsv -C
+> $ ./bin/mpse.py -m analysis/test/trained_model.pickle -p data/test/fake_prospective_data.tsv -C

 Cardinal phenotypes are written to a file named cardinal_phenotypes.tsv